AugustinMortier/a-profiles/docs/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fog or condensation prevents the laser beam to propagate into the atmosphere.
 It is important to detect those cases for filtering the data when trying to quantifying the aerosol content.
-The default method of the :func:`aprofiles.profiles_data.ProfilesData.foc()` method relies on the constructor clouds detection which provides clouds bases.
+The default method of the :func:`aprofiles.profiles.ProfilesData.foc()` method relies on the constructor clouds detection which provides clouds bases.

 .. literalinclude:: ../examples/03_01_foc.py
 .. figure:: ../examples/images/foc.png